 Certain plaque bacteria produce toxins that erode the bone.
 As the bone erodes, the gum tissue follows it, and deep pockets form between the teeth and the gums.
 These bacteria also enter the bloodstream, where they can spread to other parts of the body.

 Hormones may also play a role in the progression of periodontitis, especially in pregnant women.
 Medical conditions, such as diabetes and heart disease, have been proven to play contributing roles to periodontal disease.

 If you are experiencing symptoms of periodontitis, you should contact our professionals for a check-up.
 Our dental professionals will ask you questions related to your family’s medical history and symptoms.
 Then, an oral examination of your teeth, gums, and supporting bones will take place.
-During this exam, our professionals will measure the depth of the pockets in the gums.
+During this dental exam, our professionals will measure the depth of the pockets in the gums.
 X-rays will be taken to check for bone loss.